MUSANDAM – DUBAI DAY TRIP TO OMAN

 The beach, although nice, was a little bit dirty.
-Sadly, there was trash lying around where people had just thrown rubbish on the beach which of course is the fault of the tourists but it would have been better if there was a big rubbish bin.
+Sadly, there was trash lying around where people had just thrown rubbish on the beach.
+Of course it is the fault of the tourists, but it would have been better if there had been a big rubbish bin.

-We had about an hour at the beach/boat and there were options to do banana boat riding (which was included in the price) or a speedboat trip which was really enjoyable, although it was a short ride of less than five minutes.
+We had about an hour at the beach/boat, and there were options to do banana boat riding (which was included in the price) or a speedboat trip which was really enjoyable, although it was a short ride of fewer than five minutes.

-No trip would be perfect without food – and so these tours also include a buffet and more music and it was a really fun atmosphere with around thirty other people on the boat.
-The buffet simple, some rice, noodles, salads and a few more things (including meat) but okay for that day.
+No trip would be perfect without food – and so these tours also include a buffet and more music, and it was an enjoyable atmosphere with around thirty other people on the boat.
+The buffet simple, some rice, noodles, salads, and a few more things (including meat) but okay for that day.

 Just before that, some people had the chance to go fishing from the boat.

-As a vegetarian I skipped the chance: I didn’t even want to see how people do that, but it is an option there if you or any of your party enjoy that.
+As a vegetarian, I skipped the chance: I didn’t even want to see how people do that, but it is an option if you or any of your party enjoy that.

-So, if you know that and you don’t expect the crystal clear perfect water of the pictures then a Dubai to Oman day trip is a perfect idea for getting out of the city for a little while.
+So, if you know that and you don’t expect the crystal clear perfect water, then a Dubai to Oman day trip is perfect.

 Have you added Oman to the list?
 Let us know!